luanoliveira98/Alura-ReactJS-Hooks/README.md

 ### Understanding the problem

- - UX good practices when working with forms
+ - UX best practices when working with forms
  - Why separate a form in many parts

 ### Separating forms